makuke1234/femto/README.md

 # Changelog

 * 1.1 (planned)
+    * [x] Automatic indentation, turned on by default, new settings
     * [ ] Line numbers, absolute & relative mode
     * [ ] Warning about any unsaved work
     * [ ] Practical multi-file support